lorefnon/vite-plugin-civet/README.md

 # vite-plugin-civet

-Experimental vite plugin for [civet](https://github.com/DanielXMoore/Civet)
+Experimental vite plugin for [Civet](https://civet.dev).

-Civet is a new programming language that transpiles to typescript/javascript.
-It borrows many features from Coffeescript, imba etc. and offers type-safety through typescript integration.
+Civet is a new programming language that transpiles to TypeScript/JavaScript.
+It borrows many features from CoffeeScript, imba etc. and offers type-safety through TypeScript integration.
 With this plugin you can use civet in a vite project.
 You can use civet for your entire application or a subset of modules.

 ## Installation

-Install it as a dev dependency through your preferred package manager (we recomend pnpm)
+Install it as a dev dependency through your preferred package manager (we recommend pnpm)

 ```bash
 npm install -D vite-plugin-civet